 Stop,Breathe and Think

-Each program is led and facilitated by a trained member of staff and is carried out usually within an informal setting, either within small groups or one to one depending on the program.
+Each program is led and facilitated by a trained member of staff and is carried out within an informal setting, either within small groups or one to one.
 This allows the children the space to share as much or as little of their worries, troubles and struggles as they choose, either verbally or creatively and indirectly, through various arts and crafts, role play and much more.

 If you feel that your child may benefit from any of these programs or you would like to hear more about them, please do not hesitate to contact the school.